BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Introduction

 \Planck\ has for all practical purposes completed the study of primary CMB temperature fluctuations.
 Currently, however, another frontier is driving the CMB field, namely the search for primordial gravitational waves created during inflation.
 These are predicted to exist by most inflationary theories, although their predicted amplitudes can vary by many orders of magnitude, depending on the precise details of the assumed inflationary model \citep[e.g.,][]{kamionkowski:2016}.
 Typically, this amplitude is quantified in terms of the tensor-to-scalar ratio, $r$, which measures the ratio in fluctuation power attributable to gravitational waves and ordinary density perturbations, respectively.

 If such gravitational waves do exist, one generically expects a specific imprint in the CMB polarization field in the form of a large-scale ``divergence-free'' or $B$-mode polarization signal.
 The observational challenges associated with gravitational wave detection are essentially the same as those for measuring $\tau$.
-However, the state-of-the-art upper limit on the tensor-to-scalar ratio is $r<0.044$ at 95\,\% confidence \citep{tristram:2020}, which immediately implies that the $B$-mode signal must be more than one order of magnitude smaller than the $E$-mode signal, and thus no more than a few tens of nK in amplitude.
+However, the state-of-the-art upper limits on the tensor-to-scalar ratio are $r<0.036$ \citep{bicep2021} and $r<0.032$ \citep{tristram:2021}, both at 95\,\% confidence, which immediately implies that the $B$-mode signal must be more than one order of magnitude smaller than the $E$-mode signal, and thus no more than a few tens of nK in amplitude.

 With such a small target amplitude, it is safe to assume that an integrated analysis approach will no longer be optional for future CMB missions, but rather a strict prerequisite.
-Establishing both the experience and appropriate code required to implement such an approach for future CMB missions is the main long-term scientific motivation for the \BP\ program; current experiments such as \Planck\ and \WMAP\ provide real-world test-beds that ensure that the \BP\ approach is both realistic and practical.
+Establishing both the experience and appropriate code required to implement such an approach for future CMB missions is a main long-term scientific motivation for the \BP\ program; current experiments such as \Planck\ and \WMAP\ provide real-world test-beds that ensure that the \BP\ approach is both realistic and practical.